Maximizing Your S-Corp Home Office Tax Deduction: Tips and Tricks

 • Mileage logs, if claiming vehicle expenses tied to your business.

-Proper documentation ensures you maximize your deductions while staying compliant with tax laws.
+Remember, keeping proper documentation ensures you maximize your deductions while staying compliant with tax laws.

 Why the Home Office Deduction Matters

-Claiming this deduction isn’t just about saving on your home expenses—it opens the door to other deductions, including auto mileage.
-For instance, if your home office is your principal place of business, every mile you drive for work outside of home counts as a business expense.
-That’s thousands of dollars in savings over a year!
+For instance, if your home office is your principal place of business, every mile you drive for work outside of your home counts as a business expense.
+This means you could save thousands of dollars every year.

-Imagine you commute 20 miles daily to your second office, five days a week.
+For example, imagine you commute 20 miles daily to your second office, five days a week.
 By claiming your home office, you convert those miles into deductible business miles.
 With the 2024 mileage rate of $0.67 per mile, that’s a potential deduction of $3,350 annually!

-If you operate as an S-Corp, you can receive a tax-free reimbursement for your home office expenses while deducting them as “rent” on the company’s tax return.
+If you operate as an S-Corp, you can receive tax-free reimbursement for your home office expenses while deducting them as “rent” on the company’s tax return.
 Ensure you have an accountable plan in place to document these expenses properly.

-Additional Write-Off Opportunities
+Additional Write-Off Opportunities for S-Corps

 Your home office opens doors to more deductions: